csesoc/csesoc-newsletter-generator/README.md

 ### Breaking changes from Facebook

 This used to be quite automated.
 However, since around the start of Term 3 of 2022, users that are not logged in cannot see a page's upcoming events, regardless whether the event or page is public.
-This is why we must now provide the script a list of event IDs manually to the script.
+This is why we must now provide the script a saved local copy of [https://www.facebook.com/csesoc/events](https://www.facebook.com/csesoc/events).

 The script can still request event details from any event page - it is only the page showing all upcoming events that is now disabled.